 The City of Port St. Lucie is currently seeking applicants for the following boards:

-View City Board Application: You can fill out this application for any of the boards or committees.
+You can fill out the City Board Application for any of the boards or committees.

 Budget Advisory Committee

 The Budget Advisory Committee reviews the City Manager’s proposed budget, budget amendments, Capital Improvement Plan, and budget update, and after review, provides recommendations to the City Council.
 The Committee may also be asked to review up to 3 service areas or revenue sources per year; review and provide recommendations on specific expenditures, revenues, services, and polices; and provide recommendations to the City Manager on methods and tools to engage citizens in the budget process.

 The Budget Advisory Committee consists of seven members appointed by the City Council, and two alternates.
 The expertise of applicants may be determined based on whether an applicant possesses an established financial background and budgeting experience.
 An established financial background may include, but is not limited to, educational background, experience, or both in a government budget process or private sector budget process, accounting experience, or high level financial management experience.

 To find out more about the Budget Advisory Committee, call the Office of Management and Budget at (772) 871-5223, or see Resolution 17-R40.

 The Contractors’ Examining Board reviews applications for contractor’s licenses, recommends changes in licensing procedures to the city’s building official, and hears formal complaints made by citizens against contractors.
 Contractors’ Examining Board members are appointed by the City Council.
 The Board consists of seven members.

 City codes require that one member be a general contractor or building contractor, one will be a swimming pool contractor, one will be an electrical contractor, one will be a plumber, and three will be “consumer members who are not or have never been engaged in the construction industry or any closely related profession.
 The board is required to meet at least four times a year.
 Members serve for two years.